VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

   and to respond to changes in the market.

-* The system must be able to run multiple versions of its software simultaneously in order to support customer's who are in the middle of a conference and who do not wish to upgrade to a new version immediately.
+* The system must be able to run multiple versions of its software simultaneously in order to support customers who are in the middle of a conference and who do not wish to upgrade to a new version immediately.
 Other customers may wish to migrate their existing conference data to a new version of the software as it becomes